Person

 Summary

-Louis Brennan invented a steerable torpedo propelled by counter-rotating screws, a monorail locomotive with gyroscopic stabilisers and a helicopter.
-He arrived in Melbourne in 1861 with his family and was, at an early age, apprenticed to the engineer Alexander Smith.
-In 1880 he took his steerable torpedo invention to the the English War Office.
+Louis Brennan invented a steerable torpedo propelled by counter-rotating screws, a monorail locomotive with gyroscopic stabilisers, a gyroscopically balanced automobile, and helicopter designs.
+He arrived in Melbourne in 1861 with his family and was, at an early age, apprenticed to the engineer Alexander Kennedy Smith.
+In 1880 he took his steerable torpedo invention to the English War Office where the rights were purchased for £110,000 in 1886.
+He was awarded Companion of the Order of the Bath in 1892, and Honorary Member, Royal Engineers Institute in 1906.
 He did not return to Australia.

 Details